The Marshals (NIFL): The 2005 season

 In 2005, owner H. P. Patterson first surrendered the team after he did not pay players for well over a month, and then fled the United States entirely after being suspected of money laundering.
 The mismanagement resulted in the resignation of the team's head coach, former Houston Oilers head coach Ed Biles, and the dissolution of the Diamond Deputies cheerleading squad, after they claimed weeks of unpaid game checks.
 In addition, the Assistant Coaches Hubbard Alexander and Lew Carpenter, as well as the Equipment Director Josh Reasoner followed Coach Biles out.

 Despite all this, new head coach Tony Wells, quarterback Brett Dietz and running back Rayshawn Askew led the team to the finish of an 8–6 record, which tied them for 2nd in their division with the Dayton Warbirds.
+Former St. Louis Rams Super Bowl champion Ron Carpenter was signed mid-season to help make the playoff run.
 In the First round of playoffs they upset the River City Rage, who was ranked first in the same division as the Marshals with the Marshals with 67 points and the Rage with 64 points.
 In the next playoff round they defeated the Fayetteville Guard 70 to 69.
 In the Atlantic Conference Championship they had no such luck, falling to the Rome Renegades 51 to 41.